A View in the Dark: Casting

 In January 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson, respectively.
 It was also revealed that the guest cast for the episode would include Currie Graham as Calvin Chadwick, Lotte Verbeek as Ana Jarvis, Lesley Boone as Rose Roberts, Sarah Bolger as Violet, Angela Cristantello as receptionist, Carl Crudup as Frank, Chris Browning as Rufus Hunt, Nick Hoffa as restaurant owner, Robert Buscemi as concierge, Ray Wise as Hugh Jones, Brian Glanney as Agent Ford, Patrick Quinlan as EMT and Kirby Lauryen as singer.
 Cristantello, Crudup, Hoffa, Buscemi, Glanney, Quinlan, and Lauryen did not receive guest star credit in the episode, while Everett and Austin received guest star credit instead of regular starring and Murray did not ultimately appear.
 Casey Sander also guest starred as Thomas Gloucester.
 Graham, Verbeek, Boone, Bolger, Cristantello, and Wise reprise their roles from earlier in the series.

 Release

-Broadcast

 "A View in the Dark" was first aired in the United States on ABC on January 19, 2016.
+The episode debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.